“Focus on a physical object you know is real.”

 The rain was coming down hard now, rinsing the grains of sand down the sloping hills.

 “You’re hurt.
 I can’t feel you.
 I don’t understand.”
 Jericho reached out for him in confusion.
 “I can take some of the pain.”

 Werner snapped his head up and met his gaze.
 “No. You need to be able to provide your vitae to the others to handle Scorpio’s towers and spores.
 It’s the only solution.
 And—”

 A blurry image passed through Jericho’s mind.
 No, a single word.
 A message.

 Before Jericho could fully digest the meaning of the word, the blue cracks enveloped Werner’s body completely.
-A terrible, crystalline sound like glass cracking echoed through Jericho’s mind before Werner’s image shattered to pieces before his very eyes—just like the way the people whom he used his conductor on shattered.
+A terrible, crystalline sound like glass cracking echoed through Jericho’s mind before Werner’s image shattered to pieces before his very eyes—just like the way the people he used his conductor on shattered.

 Then there was silence.
 Dead silence.

 Suddenly, Jericho became aware that there was no sand.
 There was no sun.
 There was only rain—cold and pouring down in sheets.
 Beneath him was Theta, swimming in the puddle of water.
 Behind him was Alice.
 Glass was scattered on the ground.
 Cold, square buildings stood rigid at his left and right.
 Several steps away, he spotted Gilbert and another man rising to twin stands.
 Across from them stood two of the ELPIS leaders.
 Gamma, Wtorek Izsak.
 Tau.
 Another one pulled out from an alley to his right and stood behind Gamma.
 Beta, familiar.

 There was no heat outside or inside.
 There was no hollowness.
 There was numbness.
 And there was heaviness, like an anchor pulling down his chest.
 Familiar.